ariebovenberg/whenever/README.md

 ## License

 **Whenever** is licensed under the MIT License.
-The binary wheels contain Rust dependencies which are licensed under MIT or Apache 2.0.
+The binary wheels contain Rust dependencies which are licensed under similarly permissive licenses (MIT, Apache-2.0, and others).
-These licenses are included in the wheels and source distributions.
+For more details, see the licenses included in the distribution.

 ## Acknowledgements